aspose-total/Aspose.Total-Products/total/en/cpp/conversion/msg-to-pdf/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export MSG to PDF" h2="Transform MSG to PDF within C++ application without requiring Microsoft Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Are you are a C++ developer looking to add email conversion features inside your applications?
-Using [Aspose.Email for C++](https://products.aspose.com/email/cpp/) you can convert MSG file format to HTML.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) API, you can export HTML to PDF.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Are you a C++ developer looking to add email conversion features to your applications?
+Aspose.Total for C++ is the perfect solution for you.
+This package includes two powerful APIs, Aspose.Email for C++ and Aspose.Words for C++, which can help you convert MSG file format to HTML and then export HTML to PDF.

+Aspose.Email for C++ is a feature-rich API that enables you to convert MSG file format to HTML.
+It provides a wide range of features such as the ability to read and write MSG files, convert MSG to HTML, and more.
+It also supports various email file formats such as EML, MHTML, and Outlook PST.

+Aspose.Words for C++ is a powerful API that enables you to export HTML to PDF.
+It provides a wide range of features such as the ability to read and write Word documents, convert HTML to PDF, and more.
+It also supports various document formats such as DOC, DOCX, ODT, and RTF.

+By using Aspose.Total for C++, you can easily convert MSG file format to HTML and then export HTML to PDF.
+This package provides a comprehensive set of features that can help you create, manipulate, and convert documents and emails.
+It also supports various file formats such as PDF, HTML, and MSG.
+With Aspose.Total for C++, you can easily add email conversion features to your applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}